 About the Entrepreneur Hall of Fame Dinner

-The Center for Entrepreneurial Studies ninth annual Hall of Fame dinner honors and celebrates entrepreneurship throughout New Jersey.
-The event takes place on Thursday, October 23 at 6 p.m., and honors Louis Miu '75 and Huichen Xu, M.B.A.
+The Center for Entrepreneurial Studies Hall of Fame Induction Dinner honors and celebrates entrepreneurship throughout New Jersey.
+At this year's dinner, the Seton Hall community honored Louis Miu '75 and Huichen Xu, M.B.A.
 '13.

 Owner and President, Miu & Co.

 Louis Miu, who immigrated to the U.S. when he was 19, started his own accounting firm in New York's Chinatown in 1980.
 In the early years, clients were garment contractors and restaurants based in lower Manhattan.
 Today, Miu & Co. has more than 1,000 clients in the U.S. and overseas and services an array of industries.
 Read more »